TrelisResearch/trelis-gitingest-mcp/README.md

 An MCP server for gitingest that provides access to Git repository analysis through the Model Context Protocol (MCP).
 This server leverages the gitingest library to analyze Git repositories and make their content available in a format optimized for LLMs.

-> Windsurf (and maybe cursor - not tested) may give issues because of the install from a github url not from PyPI.
-This is because private repo support is only on github for gitingest, not yet on PyPI.
+>[!WARNING] Private repo support in gitingest is not yet on PyPI as of June 25th 2025.
+Once that is pushed, this MCP will automatically support it.

 ## Overview